Explore Courses

 Operations performed on linear data structure include insertion, deletion, searching, traversing, and sorting.
 All these operations serve as the foundation for linear data structures.

 Discussed below are the linear data structure types and the corresponding operations on linear data structures that can be performed.
-You can also look for linear data structure examples to develop a robust idea.
+You can also look for what is linear data structure with examples to develop a robust idea.

 1. Array